gix-mkrspc/gix-mkrfridays-iot/README.md

 We've already flashed the basic program, all you need to do is follow the below steps and connect it to your WiFi.

-The process will be...
+## The Overall Process
-- Connect to NodeMCU WiFi
+1. Connect to NodeMCU WiFi
-- Tell it your own WiFi name and password
+2. Tell it your own WiFi name and password
-- Let it connect to your WiFi
+3. Let it connect to your WiFi
-- Connect back to your own WiFi
+4. Connect back to your own WiFi
-- use your own WiFi to control it
+5. Use your own WiFi to control it

-### Detail Steps
+### Detailed Steps
 1. Plug in the micro USB cable (just for providing power, don't need to connect to a computer)
 2. Use your device (PC/phone) and connect to the WiFi netowrk: "gix_iot"
 3. Password: "gixmkrspc"